MikeBild/sveltekit-adapter-aws/README.md

 # SvelteKit Adapter AWS

-This project contains a SvelteKit adapter to deploy SvelteKit to AWS using CDK.
+This project contains a SvelteKit adapter to deploy SvelteKit to AWS using AWS-CDK.

 ## Basic setup example